Steven Zelich: Investigation and legal proceedings

 Laura Simonson was immediately identified from her dental records.
 Jenny Gamez was initially unable to be identified, and labeled a Jane Doe.
 Gamez was last seen by her family in Cottage Grove, Oregon, in 2012 at which time she said she would be moving, and had not been reported missing.
 Walworth County released a composite sketch of Gamez, which led friends and family to identify her.
 The identification of Jenny Gamez was confirmed by dental records on June 28, 2014.
 On June 25, 2014, Zelich was charged with two counts of hiding a corpse and given a million dollar bail.
 He was later charged with murder.

 Guilty plea and sentencing

 Zelich pleaded guilty to first-degree reckless homicide for the killing of Jenny Gamez in early 2016, and was sentenced to 35 years imprisonment.
 In February 2017, he was sentenced to 25 years for second-degree murder for the murder of Laura Simonson.
 Zelich received another 10 years for the charges of hiding of corpses in October 2017.
-Altogether, he was sentenced to 70 years in prison with a minimum non-parole period of 58 1/3 years, which is a de facto life sentence since his earliest release date given his multiple sentences is at a date when it is guaranteed he will be dead.
+Altogether, he was sentenced to 70 years in prison with a minimum non-parole period of 58 1/3 years, which is a de facto life sentence since his earliest release date given his multiple sentences is at a date when it is virtually guaranteed that he would be dead.